adku1173/acoupipe/sphinx/source/index.rst

 Loader Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The :code:`loader.py` module provides the :code:`LoadH5Dataset` class to load the data sets stored into .h5 files.
+The :code:`loader.py` module provides the :code:`LoadH5Dataset` class to load the datasets stored into .h5 files.

 Examples
 ------------------